Kaplan Refund Policy

 - You may be eligible to apply for exemption if you wish to transfer to other programmes within Kaplan.
 Refer to Academic/University Policy for the exemption policy, process and procedure.

-- You will not be able to receive any further exemptions unless approved by the University once your programme commences or receive further course fee deduction for your exemption, if any.
+- You will not be able to receive any further exemptions unless approved by the University once your programme commences.

 - Any transfer requests must be submitted before the respective term commencement.
-Submissions after term start date will apply to the next term instead of the current term.
+Submissions after term start date will apply to the next term instead of the current one.

 - When transferred to the new programme, the tenure remains, ie. maximum period to complete programme is according to the original programme start date.